telekom-mms/cmcc-operator/docs/custom-resource.md

 ...
 ```

-This using all the default keys for the secret (see above).
+This is using all the default keys for the secret (see above).

 For example, you can create a suitable secret on the command line, entering the appropriate details for your database
 server as needed: